Selena8877/Dam-Integration/README.md

 ```

 ## How to Run
-Step 1) Clone the repository
+Step 1) Clone the repository:

 git clone https://github.com/Selena8877/Dam-Integration.git

-Step 2) Open the Project Folder
+Step 2) Open the Project Folder:

 cd Dam-Integration

-Step 3) Run the Program
+Step 3) Run the Program:

 python dam_analysiscom.py

-Step 4) The Output
+Step 4) The Output:

 - A plot of the daily averages will appear
 - Once the plot is closed, the table of calculated results will appear in the terminal